 - Contributing to community education and appreciation of the art of quiltmaking

-Members can read our complete bylaws on the Members Only page.
+Members can read our complete bylaws by signing in and clicking the Members Only tab.

 The guild was founded in 1981 by Caroline Lieberman, Anita Barber, Joanne Campbell, Judy Cauthen, Lorna Barish, Shirley Towan and Joanne Watson.
 More than 60 quilters joined the guild at its first meeting, on October 5, 1981, and were designated Charter Members; their names can be found here.